Solo 401k Eligibility

 3. Review Contribution Limits

-Visit our Contribution Limits page to learn how much you can set aside each year.
+Visit our Contribution Limits page to learn how much you can set aside each year, or run your own numbers with the Solo 401k Contribution Calculator.

 4. Consult an Expert